Cohesin: Cohesin in meiosis

 The STAG3 protein appears to be essential for female meiosis.
 A homozygous frameshift mutation in the Stag3 gene was identified in a large consanguineous family with premature ovarian failure.
 Also, female mice deficient in STAG3 are sterile, and their fetal oocytes arrest at early prophase 1.

+During meiosis, establishment of cohesion of sister chromatids via cohesin rings is necessary for ensuring homologous recombination-mediated DNA repair and subsequent proper chromosome segregation.
+The cohesin proteins are loaded on to chromatids during female fetal life and are not replenished over time, and thus with advancing maternal age aneuploidy in oocytes tends to increase resulting in decreased fecundity and increased infertility and miscarriage.
+Also, variants of cohesin proteins are associated with primary ovarian insufficiency, trisomy in offspring and non-obstructive azoospermia.